Men and mental health

 Some research also suggests that men who can’t speak openly about their emotions may be less able to recognise symptoms of mental health problems in themselves, and less likely to reach out for support.

 Men may also be more likely to use potentially harmful coping methods such as drugs or alcohol and less likely to talk to family or friends about their mental health.
-However, there is research to suggest that men will access help when they feel it meets their preferences, and is easily accessed, meaningful, and engaging.
+However, research suggests men will access help that meets their preferences and is easy to access, meaningful and engaging.
+For example, Men's Sheds provides community spaces for men to connect and chat, often over practical activities.

 Is depression different for men?

 While there isn’t a different sort of ‘male depression’, some symptoms are more common in men than women.
 These include irritability, sudden anger, increased loss of control, risk-taking and aggression.

 Men may also be more likely to use alcohol and drugs to cope with their depression rather than talking about it.
 They may use escapist behaviour too, such as throwing themselves into their work.

 If you're experiencing depression, there is help available.
 Read more about the symptoms of depression and ways to get support.